turboapps/docs/reference/command_line/config.md

       --enable=VALUE                Enables a feature: DirectDownload, MergeIsolation, Redirector, TurboDrive, LocalNetworkAccess
       --format=VALUE                Use the specified format for output.
-Supported values: json --hub=VALUE                   The remote hub to log into --image-path=VALUE            Overrides image storage to the specified path.
+Supported values: json --hub=VALUE                   The remote hub to log into --image-cache-size=VALUE      Limits the maximum image cache size, in megabytes.
+Set to 0 for unlimited --image-path=VALUE            Overrides image storage to the specified path.
 Supported values: full path, or "allusers" to use the system wide shared folder
       --remove-trusted-source=VALUE Resources.Config_Help_AddTrustedSource
       --reset                       Reset configuration to default values